-Lake Atitlan is made up of 11 small towns and villages around the lake.
+Lake Atitlan is a volcanic crater lake made up of 11 small towns and villages around the lake.
 The most notable ones are San Pedro La Laguna, San Marcos La Laguna, San Juan La Laguna, Santa Cruz La Laguna, and Panajachel.

 8. The Iconic Santa Catalina Arch In Antigua Guatemala